jokteur/BM-Segmenter/README.md

 The BM-Segmenter projects aims to simplify image segmentation in the Bio-Medical setting.
 This program should provide all the tools for a researcher that has no programming and machine-learning experience to easily create automatic segmentations models.

 ## Prototype
-Although this software is under development, there is a fully functional prototype.
+Although this software is under development, there is a fully functional prototype that has been developed previously.
 See [this page](prototype.md) for information about the prototype.

 ## Features